 Whether you have one lapsed donor or thousands, they are incredibly important to the ongoing fundraising success of any nonprofit, no matter how big or small.

 Learn how Aplos can make your nonprofit run more efficiently.
 Try it free for 15 days.

 Former donors have already indicated they have an affinity for your organization.
 Also, they have already shown they are willing to write a check to back up their feelings about your cause.
 Combined, these are two strong indications your lapsed donor might be willing to become an active donor again at some point.

-“A well-run organization that focuses on holding onto donors should have a first-year retention rate of around 40 to 45 percent and a multiple-year retention rate of 75 to 85 percent,” says Roger Craver, author of the book Retention Fundraising: The New Art and Science of Keeping Your Donors for Life and contributor to The Agitator blog.
+“A well-run organization that focuses on holding onto donors should have a first-year retention rate of around 40 to 45 percent and a multiple-year retention rate of 75 to 85 percent,” says Roger Craver, author of the book Retention Fundraising: The New Art and Science of Keeping Your Donors for Life.

 Since you know you’re going to lose a minimum of 20%-40% of your donors every year to attrition, you must work at renewing the remaining 60%-80% of your active donors.
 At the same time, you need to work on replacing the 20%-40%.
 Plus, you should grow your donor base at a reasonable annual rate.
 So how do you do all this?

-Whether you are a small nonprofit, or a large national or international organization, you need and want your donors to stay involved and keep donating.
+Whether your organization is a small nonprofit, or a large national or international organization, you need and want your donors to stay involved and keep donating.
 But donors can be fickle, and their interests can change quickly.
 Nonprofits must constantly look for ways to engage the donor to continue the relationship past the donation.